Measurement Instrumentation Lab

 • Brief description of the experiments:

-• C1 Measurement of stochastic signals:
+• A1 Measurement of stochastic signals:

 This experiment is divided into 2 parts.
 In the first part, the acceleration of gravity is estimated from a series of observations.
 The gravitational acceleration is derived from the measured height of fall and the duration of the fall of a ball.
 In addition to the actual determination of the measured value (acceleration of gravity), a discussion of the measurement accuracy is essential, since without accuracy the measurement result has no meaningfulness.
-In part two, the Kalman filter is presented and explained using a clear example.

 • Detailed test instructions are available on this website from mid-April each year